 .

-"have patience w
+"have patience with all things,

 but chiefly have patience with yourself.